 foreign investment.
 To date no government representative has offered any evidence to support the veracity of its allegation against the radio station.

 Flores Borja says that La Voz was only doing its duty as an independent media source.
 He claims

 the government took advantage of the moment to silence a voice critical of its policies .
 On 16 February 2010, the case against Radio La Voz was dropped.

 given to a publisher who has given new insight into issues or events, or shown a perspective not often acknowledged, or given a platform to new voices

 Yael Lerer/Andalus Publishing Press (Israel)

-The publisher and founder Yael Lerer hopes to reverse the decline of Hebrew-speaking Israelis reading Arab literature and promote a greater understanding of the region's Arabic cultural heritage in Israeli society.
-Born in Tel Aviv, Lerer's idea
+and founder Yael Lerer hopes to reverse the decline of Hebrew-speaking Israelis reading Arab literature and promote a greater understanding of the region's Arabic cultural heritage in Israeli society.
+Born in Tel Aviv, Lerer's idea emerged after she